 PhD candidates are asked to provide the name of the faculty member who will hood you, and must deposit their dissertations by the spring deadline to participate.

 Instructions for graduates

 Please read these instructions carefully to ensure that your graduation day goes smoothly.
-Note: full directions in an email will be sent to graduates in February 2017.
+Note: full directions were emailed to graduates in early March 2018.

 You must register at the ceremony registration website to attend and receive tickets for your guests, as they are assigned to you by name.
 Initially, students will be issued up to five guest tickets.
 Graduates do not need tickets for themselves.
-Tickets and ceremony information may be picked up beginning Monday, May 1, 2017, in Room 3092C of the Foreign Languages Building (additional days and all times to be announced).
+Tickets and ceremony information may be picked up beginning Monday, April 30, 2018, in Room 3092C of the Foreign Languages Building and continuing on Tuesday and Wednesday, May 1-2 (all times to be announced).

 If you no longer live near campus, please indicate in the comment section of the registration form where tickets and ceremony instructions can be mailed.

-Any leftover tickets will be made available on May 8, the Monday after all students have had the opportunity to pick up their five tickets.
-Any extra tickets will be available on a first-come, first served basis.
+Any leftover tickets will be made available on May 7, the Monday after all students have had the opportunity to pick up their five tickets.
+Any extra tickets will be available on a first-come, first-served basis.

-For full details about renting, purchasing, picking up and returning academic attire, please see the campus' commencement website.
+For full details about renting, purchasing, picking up and returning academic attire, please see the university's commencement website.

 709 S. Mathews Ave.